 The Counseling Center Environment

-The environment at the JMU Counseling Center is one of collaboration, warmth, self-awareness, challenge, encouragement, and collegiality - among faculty, staff, and trainees alike.
+The environment at the JMU Counseling Center is one of collaboration, warmth, self-awareness, challenge, encouragement, and collegiality - among faculty, staff, and clinicians in training alike.
 We believe that our best work can be done through clear communication, professionalism, trust, and mutual support.

 View the floorplan of the Counseling Center, located on the 3rd floor of the Student Success Center.

 Image of the Counseling Center Floorplan

 To give you a better idea if you would happy here at the Counseling Center, we put together a compilation of characteristics of successful interns at our program: